vsevolodnedora/energy_market_analysis/dev_notes.md

 ## Data Preprocessing
 - Add pre-stage of data cleaning using a proper anomaly detection model
+- Add check on multicoliniarity in the feature engineering step and drop features that are too correlated with each other

 ## Models
 - FIX: remove test data from training scalers for features